PGS62/JuliaExcel.jl/README.md

 |[JuliaSetVar](#juliasetvar)|Set a global variable in the Julia process.|

 ## Demo
 Here's a quick demonstration of the functions in action.
 Notice how the Julia session responds to the action over in Excel.
 The annotations in brown text ("Formula at...") are to make the what's happening in the demo clearer.
 They won't appear when you try JuliaExcel for yourself!
-Refresh your browser (F5) to restart.
+Refresh your browser (F5) to replay the GIF.
 ![demo2](images/Demo4.gif)

 ## Function Documentation